 The main results of this article are the following: \begin{itemize} \item We have recovered the standard results of axisymmetric fibers at lowest order in \eqref{EvolRCircLow} and \eqref{EqF1DLow}, including also axial rotation. \item The first corrections for this model are collected in \eqref{dtAllCorrectionsAxi}. \item We extended these results to include a second set of corrections and these can be found in Appendix~\ref{AppOrder2}. \item The main purpose of this article was to develop a formalism for curved fibers and we first rederived the viscous string model whose central equations are \eqref{AllEqskappalow}, \eqref{InertialTerms} and \eqref{LowRadCurvedString}.
-Its covariant formulation is summarized in \eqref{ConsCov} and \eqref{DynCov}. \item We found the first corrections for curved fibers in full generality in \eqref{Finalv}, \eqref{FinalUa} and \eqref{FirstRadCurvedString}. \item Elliptic shape perturbations are sourced at that order, and they retroact on the dynamics through surface tension effects.
-Their dynamics is governed at that order by \eqref{dtRab} and \eqref{Vh1ab}. \item In particular when restricting to straight fibers, the dynamical equation for the evolution of elliptic shape perturbations takes the simple form \eqref{dtRabStraight}. \item Finally, when comparing with rod models methods, we have exhibited a missing term in the expression \eqref{SectionalForce} for the torque applied on fiber sections. \end{itemize}
+Its covariant formulation is summarized in \eqref{ConsCov} and \eqref{DynCov}. \item We found the first corrections for curved fibers in full generality in \eqref{Finalv}, \eqref{FinalUa}, and \eqref{FirstRadCurvedString}, and these are relevant when $\epsilon_\ra$ is not so small since they are of order $\epsilon_\ra^2$. \item Elliptic shape perturbations are sourced at that order and their dynamics is governed at that order by \eqref{dtRab} with \eqref{Vh1ab} replaced. \item In particular, when restricting to straight fibers, the dynamical equation for the evolution of elliptic shape perturbations takes the simple form \eqref{dtRabStraight}. \item Finally, when comparing with rod models methods, we have exhibited a missing term in the expression \eqref{SectionalForce} for the torque applied on fiber sections. \end{itemize}

 \ifpre \else \fi